ariadne-cps/ariadne/README.md

 The installation instructions are presented for Ubuntu Linux systems and derivatives (using Aptitude) and macOS systems (using Homebrew).
 However, openSUSE and Fedora are known to be working when using their own package managers.
 Windows installations are not supported yet.

 Official packages are available for Ubuntu derivatives and macOS, but if your architecture or particular setup necessarily requires compilation from sources, instructions are provided.
 The build system used is CMake.
-The library is tested for compilation using gcc (minimum required: 10.2) and clang (minimum required: 11.0 or AppleClang 12).
+The library is tested for compilation using gcc (minimum required: 10.2) and clang (minimum required: 11.0).
+AppleClang currently does not support C++20 Concepts yet and therefore is not usable on macOS at the moment.

 ### Official packages